Sun-GlycoLab/SpecGP/README.md

 # SpecGP
-A Transformer-Based Model for Predicting Energy-adaptable Structural Spectra of Glycopeptides
+A Transformer-Based Model for Predicting Energy-adaptable Structural Spectra of Glycopeptides.
+The code will be made public soon.